chriskrycho/v5.chriskrycho.com/site/journal/2023/Trying Out Jujutsu.md

     changes: >
       Rewrote the `jj log` section to incorporate info about revsets, rewrote a couple of the existing sections now that I have significantly more experience, and added a bunch of notes to myself about what to tackle next in this write-up.

+  - at: 2023-07-12T21:08:00-0600
+    changes: >
+      Added a section on the experience of having first-class merging Just Work™, added an appendix about Kaleidoscope setup and usage, rewrote the paragraph where I previously mentioned the issues about Kaleidoscope, and iterated on the commit-vs.-change distinction.

 draft: true

 ---